Generic Name: doxepin (DOX-e-pin)

 - Use doxepin capsules with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using doxepin capsules while you are pregnant.
-Doxepin capsules is found in breast milk.
+Doxepin capsules are found in breast milk.
 Do not breast-feed while taking doxepin capsules.

 Possible side effects of doxepin capsules: